Arifur Rahman: Online media and publishing platform

 Arifur Rahman founded Toons Mag on November 1, 2009.
 With it, Arifur Rahman's ambition was to create a platform for artists around the world to express themselves without ever being concerned about being shut up by others.
 Toons Mag was everything Arif had dreamed of and more.
 To this day, Toons Mag promotes freedom of expression and encourages cartoonists around the world to contribute to it to enrich their cartooning expertise.
 It has also been holding the International Cartoon Contest and Exhibition every year since 2015 and its venues are scattered around Europe and Asia.
 Hundreds of cartoonists from around the globe participate in the contest and the selected artworks are exhibited in selected venues each year.
 So far, it has held exhibitions in over forty venues around the world.
 Toons Mag is exclusively edited by Arifur Rahman and it continues to be an untameable advocate of free speech.
 Cartoonists and writers from around the world willingly contribute to Toons Mag to showcase their talent and fulfill their potential.

-In 2015, Toons Mag was nominated for the Best of Online Activism by The BOBs (Best of the Blogs), sponsored by Deutsche Welle and won it with an outstanding number of votes to its credit.
+In 2015, Toons Mag was nominated for the Best of Online Activism by The BOBs (Best of the Blogs), sponsored by Deutsche Welle, and won with a large number of votes.
 Toons Mag also awards The Cartoonist of the Year Medal every year for outstanding contributions to cartoons since 2016.
-Arifur Rahman is the one behind Toons Mag's excellence and it has become a mirror of who its founder is at heart.
+Arifur Rahman continues to lead Toons Mag, which mirrors its founder's principles.